sonburn/sncr-sketch-plugin/README.md

 ![Layout Artboards](https://raw.githubusercontent.com/sonburn/sncr-sketch-plugin/master/Screenshots/Layout%20Artboards.png)

 # Section Titles

-## Add/Insert Titles Before Selected Artboards
+A section title is a visually defining element or text to help differentiate groups of artboards within a page.
+This group of functions will allow you to designate a symbol to be used for section titles, and to insert and link a section title to an artboard.
+A section title which has been linked to an artboard will ensure it is always positioned properly on your canvas after artboards have been moved.

+A section title symbol is intended to contain one text layer which can be overridden within each instance, as this override will be used as the name of the symbol instance after section titles get updated.

+## Insert & Link Title to Selected Artboard
-Adds an instance of the designated section title¹ symbol to the page, or inserts one above selected artboard(s).
-Once section title is added/inserted, user should apply override to set the section title name, link to an artboard, and then run "Update All in Document".
+Adds a section title instance above the selected artboard, and links it to the artboard.
+Once section title is inserted, user should apply an override to the section title instance.
+The override will become the layer name the next time "Update All Linked Titles on Page" is run (either manually or triggered when artboards have been moved on the canvas).

-¹Will eventually be designated within the settings for this group of functions.
-Currently set to "Wireframe/Section".

 ## Link Selected Title and Artboard
 Links the selected section title and artboard together.
-Meant to be used in conjunction with "Update All in Document", which will re-orient section titles to their linked artboards, in the case the artboards have been moved.

-Any link created between a section title and artboard will replace any previous link if one existed.
+Any pre-existing link for a section title will be replaced.
+Linking a section title will automatically run "Update All Linked Titles on Page", which will orient the newly linked section title in relation to the linked artboard.

 ## Unlink Selected Titles
-Removes links for selected section titles, to break their relationships to any artboards.
+Removes links for selected section titles, breaking their relationships to any artboards.

 ## Select All Linked Titles on Page
 Selects all linked section titles on the current page, facilitating the ability to run another process against all selected section titles at once.

 ## Update All Linked Titles on Page
-Updates all linked section titles on the current page; updates the layer name to match the override name, re-orients to a linked artboard if link is present, locks layer to prevent accidental augmentation.
+Updates all linked section titles on the current page.
+When a section title is updated, the layer name is updated to match the override name if one is applied (otherwise linked artboard name is used), each section title is re-oriented to the artboard for which it is linked (if the artboard no longer exists on the page, the link will be removed), and locks the section title instance prevent accidental modification.

+## Settings…
+Presents a list of all symbols in the document, allowing the user to select a symbol which is intended to be used for section titles.
+Also allows for width, and horizontal and vertical offsets to be defined, applied next time user inserts new, or updates existing, section titles.

 # Wireframe Tools